-The Evening Primrose has been used to treat a variety of alignments for many years.
-Indigenous people were the first to use the Primrose as a treatment for obesity and bowel pains.
-Recently, western medical research has explored the use of the Primrose’s seed oil to treat ailments including endogenous eczema, polyarthritis, multiple sclerosis, and menopausal symptoms.
-Although most of this research is inconclusive, there has been some indication that a supplement of Primrose oil can be beneficial for a variety of skin issues.
+Indigenous cultures were the first to use the Primrose as a treatment for obesity and bowel pains.
+Recently, western medical research has explored the use of Primrose’s seed oil to treat ailments including endogenous eczema, polyarthritis, multiple sclerosis, and menopausal symptoms.
+Although most of this research is inconclusive, there has been some indication that a supplement of primrose oil can be beneficial for a variety of skin issues.
 (3)

-The Evening Primrose was first introduced to Europe in the early 17th century as an ornamental plant.(2) Its strange behavior of blooming in the evening and then wilting before noon caught the attention of English poet John Clare.
-Clare, who died in 1864, is described as a romantic poet with an “admiration of nature”.(4) His poem titled “Evening Primrose” demonstrates his admiration and awareness of the natural world.
+The Evening Primrose’s strange behavior of blooming in the evening and then wilting before noon caught the attention of English poet John Clare.
+Clare, who died in 1864, is described as a romantic poet with an “admiration of nature”.(4) This poem, which is titled “Evening Primrose”, is a perfect example of his admiration.

 When once the sun sinks in the west,